-Shri Lakshmi Metal Udyog Limited, the Company was incorporated on 25 April 1994.
-The registered office the Company is situated at 37, Hargobind Enclave, Vikas Marg, Delhi-110092, India.
+Shri Lakshmi Metal Udyog Limited, the Company was incorporated on 25 April 1994 with its registered office at 37, Hargobind Enclave, Vikas Marg, Delhi-110092, India.
 The Company is a wholly owned subsidiary of APL Apollo Tubes Limited (the Holding Company) and is engaged in the business of production of ERW steel tubes and GP Coils.
 The Company has one manufacturing unit at Bengaluru, Karnataka.